PUBLICATIONS BY THE SCHOOL AND SCHOOL ASSOCIATES

 by JANET ARNOLD, JENNY TIRAMANI, LUCA COSTIGLIOLO, SEBASTIEN PASSOT, ARMELLE LUCAS & JOHANNES PIETSCH

-The fifth volume of the Patterns of Fashion series, published by the School of Historical Dress, includes patterns for 26 pairs of stays, a farthingale, 10 hoops and a rump.160 pages in full-colour, including the patterns.
+The fifth volume of the Patterns of Fashion series, published by the School of Historical Dress in September 2018, includes patterns for 26 pairs of stays, a farthingale, 10 hoops and a rump.160 pages in full-colour, including the patterns.

 ALAN AND VANESSA HOPKINS